captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Recording a Distance*
 ![Set Distance](/uploads/horizontal/set-distance.png "Set Distance")

 Click in the *Distance* box to bring up the keyboard and type in the distance thrown by the athlete.
+As with the vertical disciplines, note that the system expects your local language so if you normally use a comma for a decimal place in your country then type a comma - for example "1,05" rather than "1.05."

 Click the blue Tick at the bottom right to record the distance.